jgautheron/usedexports/README.md

 Find exported variables (`const`, `var`, `func`, `struct`) in Go that could be unexported.

+The [Go Challenge #5](http://golang-challenge.com/go-challenge5/) sparked the idea of detecting unused exports.
+My goal with `usedexports` is to report on unused exports for a local application, and not scan the whole `GOPATH`.

 ### Get Started

     $ go get github.com/jgautheron/usedexports